 When used as an access control list, a non-negated match allows access and a negated match denies access.
 If there is no match, access is denied.
-The clauses allow-notify, allow-recursion, allow-query, allow-query-on, allow-query-cache, allow-query-cache, allow-query-cache, allow-update, allow-update-forwarding, and blackhole all use address match lists.
+The clauses allow-notify, allow-recursion, allow-recursion-on, allow-query, allow-query-on, allow-query-cache, allow-query-cache-on, allow-transfer, allow-update, allow-update-forwarding, blackhole, and keep-response-order all use address match lists.
 Similarly, the listen-on option will cause the server to refuse queries on any of the machine's addresses which do not match the list.